google_counter

 Most sarcomas are neoplasms with a high level of malignancy.
 They rapidly increase the tumor mass and give metastases, including distant metastases.
 Sarcomas most often metastasize into the bone marrow, lungs, and central nervous system.

-• Radiation therapy
+• Radiation therapy targeting cancer cells with precision radiation

 Surgical Treatment of Sarcoma in Germany

 Surgery is the basis of treating most malignant neoplasms.
 Surgery in Germany has a number of benefits for patients suffering from sarcoma.
-Organ saving surgeries are among those, as well as robotic-assisted devices and neuronavigation systems, reaching cosmetic effect, recovering measures.
+Organ-saving surgeries are among those, as well as robotic-assisted devices and neuronavigation systems, reaching cosmetic effect, recovering measures.

 Let’s talk about surgical technologies for sarcoma treatment in Germany in detail.